![]() |

 Don’t push any buttons!
 This could force water further into the cell phone circuits.

 Don’t put your phone in the microwave or try to dry it with a hair dryer externally!
-Don’t use a hairdryer on the phone PCB – Adding heat to a water damage cell phone can only increase the destruction and deterioration this could push water into the phone ICs and do further damage.
+Don’t use a hairdryer on the phone PCB.
+Adding heat to a water-damaged cell phone can only increase the destruction and deterioration.
+This could push water into the phone ICs and do further damage.

-Some Common Questions Answers That People Also Ask About Water Damage Cell Phone
+Some Common Questions and Answers People Also Ask About Water Damage Cell Phone

 Q: What to do if you drop your phone in the toilet?